Article · Feb 6, 2026

 n8n Cloud's 60-second timeout: the dispatcher-worker pattern that beats it

-If you are running an AI-built data pipeline on n8n Cloud and seeing rows quietly missing from the destination after a long run, the most likely cause is not your code.
+If you are running a data pipeline on n8n Cloud and seeing rows quietly missing from the destination after a long run, the most likely cause is not your code.
 It is n8n Cloud’s 60-second Code-node task-runner timeout firing silently mid-batch.
 The runner returns whatever it had finished, the workflow continues with the truncated result, and the downstream nodes process the partial input as if it were complete.
 No error appears in the run log.
-Operators only notice the next day when the row counts do not match.

 What are n8n Cloud’s execution timeout limits?

-n8n Cloud applies two distinct execution caps that interact in non-obvious ways:
+n8n Cloud applies two execution caps that interact in non-obvious ways:

 • Code-node task-runner timeout: 60 seconds.
 Hard-coded across all Cloud tiers.
-Code nodes are matched to a runner via an external task-runner architecture; if a Code node does not complete within 60 seconds, the runner returns whatever has been produced so far.
-This is documented in the n8n configuration reference and tracked in an open community thread that has been active since the v2 upgrade.
+Code nodes run through an external task-runner architecture; if a Code node does not complete within 60 seconds, the runner returns whatever has been produced so far.
+This is documented in the n8n configuration reference and tracked in an open community thread active since the v2 upgrade.

 The failure mode is the most expensive shape a bug can take: the workflow returns success, downstream nodes process the partial result, and the destination ends up with the first N records instead of all of them.

-Here is what happens in detail.
-The pipeline reads a list of, say, 1,676 records from the source.
+Here is what happens.
+The pipeline reads 1,676 records from the source.
 A Code node runs a for loop that processes each record (transform, dedup check, write to destination).
-Each record takes about 50 milliseconds, so the full loop should take roughly 84 seconds.
-After 60 seconds, the runner has finished about 1,200 records; it returns the array of those 1,200 to the workflow context, and exits.
-The workflow’s next node (say, a “Verify count” or “Send Slack notification”) receives [1,200 items] and proceeds.
+Each record takes about 50 milliseconds, so the full loop should run in roughly 84 seconds.
+After 60 seconds, the runner has finished about 1,200 records.
+It returns that array to the workflow context and exits.
+The workflow’s next node receives [1,200 items] and proceeds.

 The workflow log shows green.
-The Code node’s “items processed” output reads 1,200, but there is no annotation that this was a truncation rather than a completion.
-The destination has the first 1,200 records.
-The 476 missing records produce no error, no alert, no log entry.
+The Code node’s output reads 1,200 items, but there is no annotation that this was a truncation rather than a completion.
+476 missing records produce no error, no alert, no log entry.

-I have walked into this exact failure on a Bubble.io migration; the silent failures case study covers it as failure #1 of four.
+I walked into this exact failure on a Bubble.io migration.
+The silent failures case study covers it as failure #1 of four.

 The dispatcher-worker pattern, in detail